syswraith/blog/content/Blogs/Life on the Command-line.md

   - systems-programming
   - algorithms
   - ascii
-  - projects

 alias:
-  - "command-line-projects"
+  - command-line-projects
 cssclasses: []

-socialDescription: "Exploring life on the command line through small C and Python projects, from games to algorithms and system-level experiments."
+socialDescription: Exploring life on the command line through small C and Python projects, from games to algorithms and system-level experiments.
 created: 2025-10-21
 date: 2025-10-21
 modified: 2025-10-21